GameScoutFIU/GameScout/Kick Off and Brainstorming.md

       - Block / accept senders with one click.

 Erick Rivera :

-  Favorite apps and their features :
+    Favorite apps and their features:

     1. Flighty
       - Easy upload of flights from calendar straight into the app.
       - Great MapKit integration showing planes nearby and the path of your flight.
       - Great notification system letting you know when the plane takes off, touches down, baggage carousel number, delays, and gates asap.